About the course

 The National Mathematics and Physics SCITT (NMAPS), led by Wycombe High School, provides the first year of training and awards RiS trainees QTS via this School Direct Salaried course.

 During their first year in their placement schools, RiS trainees will spend three days per week in the classroom, supported by an in-school subject mentor.
 They will spend one day per week in an NMAPS Hub School joining our SCITT trainees for Subject Knowledge and Professional Studies training.
 The fifth day will be protected time every week, allowing trainees to pursue research-based activities and deliver Uni Pathways.

-Applicants will be selected by RiS and interviewed jointly by RiS and NMAPS, either at one of our Hub Lead Schools, or a potential host placement school.
+Applicants who have been pre-selected by RiS will then be interviewed by NMAPS, either at one of our Hub Lead Schools, or a potential host placement school.

 How school placements work

 During August candidates will attend an Induction course with RiS.
 In addition to this and to prepare for their ITT year, all trainees are also required to attend the NMAPS three-day Induction Course (25-27 August 2020) at Headington School in Oxford.

 Trainees will spend the majority of the year in their main placement school, which will be a non-selective state school.
 They will also undertake a six-week second placement in the Spring Term, in a contrasting state school.
 Trainees will be individually supported by a mentor in each school, who they will meet with weekly for support and to discuss progress.

 The NMAPS programme allows trainee teachers to develop an understanding of their pupils and the education system in England today, with a variety of other short school experiences in, for example, a Pupil Referral Unit and Special School.